Learn More

 Yeah.
 It can be super quick or, of course, it can be long.
 It’s up to you.

 I think I like the idea of a really short one.
-That is cool because so often when students are asked to share information with the class and it includes writing or some sort of visual presentation, like they’re making a video or a slideshow or making something in Canva or whatever.
+That is cool because so often when students are asked to share information with the class and it includes writing or some sort of visual presentation, like they’re making a video or a slideshow in Canva or whatever.
 And for a lot of kids, that’s intimidating.
 That takes a lot longer just focusing on the audio.
 I mean, the great thing about audio podcast is that you’re really focusing just on the words.
 It’s just it’s the content of it that I think is so very powerful.

 Yeah.
 And you can start with keeping it simple.
 A 90 second audio helps students get comfortable.
 Then maybe later, you want to do a longer project.
 You’re going to have them create a companion visual cover like they would see in a podcast player app or you’re going to have them create the show notes like if they were a blogger or they were a business that was producing a podcast.
 You can decide how complex you want to get with it.
 But it’s just this really neat genre that you can tap into as long as you don’t feel that sense of fear around the tech.